aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 The disadvantage is that:

-- Due to same origin policy, only JavaScript files located on the same domain can be loaded (CDN is not allowed)
+- Due to same-origin policy, only JavaScript files located on the same domain can be loaded (CDN is not allowed)

 #### 3.4 The LazyLoad library